vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

  To install them, click on the `Sketch -> Include Library -> Manage Libraries`.
 Search for each library using the box in the upper-right to filter your search, click on the found library, and click the "Install" button.

  We will also need the latest Azure IoT Library.
- - Go to https://github.com/stefangordon/AzureIoT/ and follow the instructions under "Adafruit Feather M0"
+ - Go to https://github.com/stefangordon/AzureIoT/ and follow the instructions under "ESP8266"

 Lastly we will also need the latest esp8266 Arduino library
 - Visit https://github.com/esp8266/Arduino and follow the instructions for "Using git version"